cockroachdb/docs/v22.1/security-reference/encryption.md

 For {{ site.data.products.dedicated }} clusters, you can optionally enable  [Customer-Managed Encryption Keys](/docs/cockroachcloud/cmek.html), which help protect cluster data at rest using a cryptographic key that never resides within your cluster.
 When you configure CMEK, you provide your cluster with the URI of a cryptographic key that you manage in a supported cloud-native key-management system (KMS).
 Using the KMS's identity access management (IAM) system, you manage CockroachDB's permission to use the key to encrypt and decrypt.
 If the key is unavailable, or if CockroachDB no longer has permission to decrypt using the key, the cluster cannot start.
 To temporarily make the cluster and its data unavailable, such as during a security investigation, you can revoke CockroachDB's access to use the CMEK key or temporarily disable the key within the KMS's infrastructure.
 To permanently make the cluster's data unavailable, you can delete the CMEK key from the KMS.
 CockroachDB never has access to the CMEK key materials, and the CMEK key never leaves the KMS.

-To learn more, see [Customer-Managed Encryption Keys](/docs/cockroachcloud/cmek.html) and [Managing Customer Managed Encryption Keys (CMEK) for Cockroach Dedicated](/docs/cockroachcloud/managing-cmek.html).
+To learn more, see [Customer-Managed Encryption Keys](/docs/cockroachcloud/cmek.html) and [Managing Customer-Managed Encryption Keys (CMEK) for Cockroach Dedicated](/docs/cockroachcloud/managing-cmek.html).

 When CMEK is enabled, the **Encryption** option appears to be disabled in the [DB Console](../ui-overview.html), because it refers to [Encryption At Rest (Enterprise)](#encryption-at-rest-enterprise), which is a feature of CockroachDB Self-Hosted clusters.